Unlocking Types of APIs & Protocols: Choose the Best for Your Project

-Hope you are all doing well.
-We are aware that API testing is getting a lot of attention nowadays and we testers are more curious to explore it.
-But, often we felt lost in the middle of nowhere.
+We know that API testing is getting a lot of attention nowadays, and testers are more curious to explore it.
+But, often, we felt lost in the middle of nowhere.
 It’s because of the lack of the basics.
 Before handling the API, you should know some basic stuff about that API.
-What type of API is that?
-What protocol is used by the API?
+What are the types of APIs?
+What protocols are used?
 Sounds interesting?

 Types of Web APIs:

-Web APIs are the powerhouse and help in integrating internet-based application.
+Web APIs are the powerhouse and help in integrating internet-based applications.
 They use HTTP protocol for communicating with the browser.
-Based on the scope, security, and usage they are categorized into four types: Open APIs, Partner APIs, Internal APIs, and Composite APIs.
+Based on the scope, security, and usage, they are categorized into four types: Open APIs, Partner APIs, Internal APIs, and Composite APIs.

 For example, Google Maps, Facebook, and Twitter are well-known public APIs that any developer could easily access due to the fewer restrictions.

 Private or Internal APIs are developed for in-house purposes.
-They are mostly developed within the organizations for internal purposes and they are not hosted and made available to the public.
-Most of these APIs follow stricter security restrictions which makes it tougher for external hackers to break in based on the usage of the APIs.
+They are primarily developed within the organizations for internal purposes and not hosted and made available to the public.
+Most of these APIs follow stricter security restrictions, making it more challenging for external hackers to break in based on the usage of the APIs.
 Also, the API documentation for these APIs is maintained internally and not shared publicly.

 All the internal APIs developed by the organizations are good examples of Private APIs.

-Considering the scalability while developing the business, a few APIs are shared across a few other licensed organizations and they are called Shared APIs.
-These APIs are shared only with the intended users and others might not have access to them because they aren’t shared publicly.
+Considering the scalability while developing the business, a few APIs are shared across a few other licensed organizations called Shared APIs.
+These APIs are shared only with the intended users; others might not have access to them because they aren’t shared publicly.

 Of course, these APIs require authorization to access them.
 All the clients who are part of the business access and integrate using those APIs.
-Few APIs will only provide read access and few APIs will provide read/write access via shared APIs.
+Few APIs will only provide read access, and few will provide read/write access via shared APIs.
 This depends on the business process model.

 For example, travel booking APIs are shared with travel agencies to increase their visibility and booking.
-Websites like Expedia, Make My Trip, and Trivago is great examples of shared APIs.
+Websites like Expedia, Make My Trip, and Trivago is excellent examples of shared APIs.

 Composite APIs are the APIs that allow developers to bundle and send requests from different APIs.
 Usually, one or more related APIs are combined to improve performance.
 They reduce the load to the server as they are treated as a single call.
 In the microservices-based architecture single user action might involve multiple API calls.
 During that scenario, the orchestration of composite APIs is very helpful as this works faster and is easier to implement.

-For example, any operation which requires multiple API calls and the output of one request is dependent on each other then the developers handle them as Composite APIs.
+For example, for any operation requiring multiple API calls and the output of one request is dependent on each other, the developers handle them as Composite APIs.
 Similar to ordering via a food app.
-Using multiple GET calls and retrieving the food and finally placing the request as a POST call.
+Using multiple GET calls, retrieving the food, and finally placing the request as a POST call.

 A protocol includes a set of instructions and formats to follow.
-APIs developed should also adhere to any protocols from the different lists below:
+APIs developed should also adhere to any protocols from the different types of API protocols listed below:

 1. SOAP (Simple Objects Access Protocol):